 (iv) Customise your experience, for example, provide advertisements that we think are relevant to you and which support any specific requests for information you may make through keyword searches;

-(v) carry out research on the demographics, interests and behaviour of all of our customers; and
+(v) carry out research on the demographics, interests, and behavior of all of our customers; and

 (vi) send you information we think you may find useful, including information about new company name products and services.

-You are under no obligation to provide this information, but if you don’t then we may not be able to provide you with certain services or personalise your experience and tailor our Services for you (for example, tell you about special offers on things you’re interested in).
+You are under no obligation to provide this information, but if you don’t then, we may not be able to provide you with certain services or personalize your experience and tailor our Services for you (for example, tell you about special offers on things you’re interested in).

 Log files/IP addresses